Most of us find it hard to resist the lure of safety and security promised by a full-time job, no matter how boring the work is.

 Even if the answer is yes, do you have the capital it takes to get things up and running and to sustain yourself during the startup period?

-You will need to think hard about whether or not the business has the potential to financially support your family and lifestyle.
+You will need to think hard about whether the business has the potential to financially support your family and lifestyle.

 Still ready to proceed?
 Consider taking things slowly for some time until you get adjusted and demand grows for what you provide.

 Have you converted your hobby into a business?
-Let us know in the comments below or on our Facebook page.
+Share your experience in the comments below or on our Facebook page.